gpauloski/llm-pytorch/docs/guides/roberta-preprocessing.md

 # RoBERTa Pretraining Preprocessing Guide

-This guide walks through downloading, formatting, and encoding the Wiki and Books corpora for pretraining RoBERTa.
+This guide walks through downloading, formatting, and encoding the Wikipedia and books corpora for pretraining RoBERTa.

 This guide assumes you have installed the `llm` packages and its dependencies as described in the [Installation Guide](../installation/index.md).

-Note: using both the Wiki and Books corpora is not necessary, and you can skip one or the other.
-This instructions will also work for your own text corpora---just skip the download step.
+Note: using both the Wikipedia and books corpora is not necessary, and you can skip one or the other.
+These instructions will also work for your own text corpora---just skip the download step.

-## Download the Corpora
+## Download

 Create a `datasets/` directory.
 This directory will contain all of the files produced.